jdhenke/alar/README.md

 Make you sure have virtualenv, npm and node installed.

+Additionally, I've found it easier to install numpy and scipy globally and include system site packages in my virtualenv.

 > Here's my current setup on Mac OS X 10.9.2 for reference.
 >
 >     $ npm --version